When people talk about “the blues guitar scale” they’re usually referring to the minor blues scale, a hexatonic scale (6 notes).

 Now play the notes A and E at the same time.

-Do you notice the difference, how more pleasant to the ear these two notes sound when played together?
+Do you notice how much better these two notes sound when they are played together?

 The interval between the notes A and E on the other hand, is the perfect 5th, one of the most consonant intervals.